JMU-Wearable-Computing/zed2-utils/README.md

 # zed2-utils
 Demo and example code working with the ZED2.
 These files are extensions of the [provided zed_examples from stereolabs](https://github.com/stereolabs/zed-examples/blob/master/body%20tracking/python/cv_viewer/tracking_viewer.py), each have a defined openCV and openGL folder for setting up the purpose of the camera.

+There are two installation paths available.
+One for Windows (below) and one for Linux.

 # Installation of ZED SDK ; LINUX Installation
 ## Provided is a step-by-step process for installation of the API, CUDA, and the required SDK libraries for use of the ZED camera.
 If the SDK and CUDA are up-to-date, then the API can be simply re-configured when needed.
 We recommend CUDA is pre-installed prior the the ZED SDK installation to cause less issues with their own installation if it appears in the future.